soodoku/wait/README.md

-## Get in Line: Waiting Times at the DMV
+## Out of Line: Waiting Times at the DMV

 The quality of public services matters a lot.
 If you have to stand in a long line to [pay your electricity bill](https://www.bbc.com/news/world-asia-india-38088385), as is the norm in some third-world countries, it takes away from the time you have to earn money or the time you have for leisure.
 If there is trash on the streets, it is not just an eyesore but also potentially a breeding ground for disease.